-Indeed, no evidence of any authorisation held by CWM in its own name or as an agent of a licensed institution, authorising it to provide advice on investment instruments and/or advice on investments underlying an insurance policy has, ultimately been produced by the service provider to substantiate its defence on this matter, or emerged during the proceedings of this case.
+Indeed, no evidence of any authorisation held by CWM in its own name or as an agent of a licensed institution, authorising it to provide advice on investment instruments and/or advice on investments underlying an insurance policy has, ultimately been produced or emerged during the proceedings of this case.

-In the absence of such evidence, the mere explanations provided by MPM regarding the regulatory status of CWM, including that CWM 'was authorised to trade in Spain and in France by Trafalgar International GmbH', are rather vague, inappropriate and do not provide sufficient comfort of an adequate regulatory status for CWM to undertake the investment advisory activities provided to the Complainant.
+In the absence of such, the mere explanations provided by MPM regarding the regulatory status of CWM, including that CWM 'was authorised to trade in Spain and in France by Trafalgar International GmbH', 42 are rather vague, inappropriate and do not provide sufficient comfort of an adequate regulatory status for CWM to undertake the investment advisory activities provided to the Complainant.